87

 – Eric Auld

-Jul 28, 2013 at 15:20
+Commented Jul 28, 2013 at 15:20

 • 1

 $\begingroup$ @EricAuld That can't happen, if the post is CW.
 Possible explanation: after you posted CW answer to your question, more users saw it and upvoted the question along with the answer.
-In the reputation report, it's not easy to tell what brought you points: question or its answer. $\endgroup$ Dec 16, 2013 at 2:51
+In the reputation report, it's not easy to tell what brought you points: question or its answer. $\endgroup$ Commented Dec 16, 2013 at 2:51

 • 1

-$\begingroup$ Would it be a faux pas to ask people to post their comments as answers if it's someone else's question and not your own? $\endgroup$ Nov 23, 2015 at 3:38
+$\begingroup$ Would it be a faux pas to ask people to post their comments as answers if it's someone else's question and not your own? $\endgroup$ Commented Nov 23, 2015 at 3:38

 • 1